 - ▶ Local Match: Projects funded with STP or CMAQ funding require a non-federal local match.
 Although local match requirements are subject to change, the current local match requirement for STP and CMAQ funded projects in California is 11.47% of the total project cost, with FHWA providing up to 88.53% of the total project cost through reimbursements.
 For capital projects, sponsors that fully fund the project development or Preliminary Engineering (PE) phase with non-federal funds may use toll credits in lieu of a match for the construction phase.
 For these projects, sponsors must still meet all federal requirements for the PE phase. - ► Fixed Program and Specific Project Selection: Projects are chosen for the program based on eligibility, project merit, and deliverability within established deadlines.
-The OBAG 2 program is project-specific and the funds programmed to projects are for those projects alone.

-The OBAG 2 program funding is fixed at the programmed amount; therefore, any project cost increases may not be covered by additional OBAG 2 funds.
-Project sponsors are responsible for securing the necessary match, and for cost increases or additional funding needed to complete the project, including contingencies.
+The OBAG 2 program is project-specific and the funds programmed to projects are for those projects alone. - The OBAG 2 program funding is fixed at the programmed amount; therefore, any project cost increases may not be covered by additional OBAG 2 funds.
+Project sponsors are responsible for securing the necessary match, and for cost increases or additional funding needed to complete the project, including contingencies. - 8.
+Regional STP/CMAQ Exchanges.
+It is often difficult for smaller regions to fully utilize their federal funds and deliver projects through the federal-aid process.
+This can place these more rural regions in conflict with state and federal timely use funds provisions, such as Sections 182.6 and 182.7 of the State Streets and Highways Code which require federal apportionment to be secured (obligated) within three years of federal eligibility, or when Congress enacts rescissions of unobligated funds.
+The SF Bay Area region is often in the opposite situation more projects are ready for delivery than funds available each year.